WWE News: Jim Ross Comments On Company’s ‘Mismanagement’ Of Asuka

 — WWE (@WWE) March 13, 2019

-Although WWE has been giving Asuka substantial exposure on television and pay-per-view in recent weeks, Ross’ observation that the company isn’t utilizing her in the way should is nothing new.
+Although WWE has been giving Asuka substantial exposure on television and pay-per-view in recent weeks, Ross’ observation that the company isn’t utilizing her in the way they should is nothing new.
 Last month, Wrestling Inc. contributor Michael Wiseman penned an op-ed that described the 37-year-old wrestler’s title reign as the “result of a random number generator gone awry,” as it had come eight months after the last time she was booked strongly enough to deserve a run with the SmackDown Women’s Championship.